geo-tp/wow-ocr/README.md

     ]
 ]

-# Results - Image to Text
+# 3 - Get predictions
 prediction_groups = pipeline.recognize(images)
 # # Each list of predictions in prediction_groups is a list of
 # # (word, box) tuples.